Aldbourne: Notable buildings

 Court House, in its own grounds north of the church, has at its core a 16th-century farmhouse in flint and chalkstone; additions were made in brick in the 18th century and later.
 North of the house is an 18th-century carriage house and stables, with a small central clock-tower.
 A bell foundry was established in the grounds, probably in 1694, and continued to operate there until the 1760s.
 From 1809 to 1956 the house was used as the vicarage.

 The Old Manor (formerly the Old Rectory), set behind brick walls on the south side of The Square, is a five-bay brick house from about 1740, with two further bays added on each side in the early 19th century.

 Upham House, in the hamlet north-west of Aldbourne village, was built in 1599 for the Goddard family.
 The main part of the house, built in gritstone and flint, has a five-bay south-east front.
 It was Grade II* listed in 1966 and is now three dwellings.

-West Leaze, on Ogbourne Road was built for Labour Party politicians Hugh and Ruth Dalton in 1929 as one of the most radical 20th century concrete houses to be built.
+West Leaze, on Ogbourne Road was built for Labour Party politicians Hugh Dalton and his wife in 1929 as one of the most radical 20th-century concrete houses to be built.
 It was designed by Irish born architect Frederick Edward Bradshaw MacManus who was working in the office of Sir John Burnet.

 Governance

-The village has an elected civil parish parish council.
-It belongs to Wiltshire Council unitary authority, which performs the major local-government functions, and the Aldbourne and Ramsbury electoral ward, which includes the adjacent parishes of Baydon, Froxfield and Ramsbury.
+The parish has an elected parish council.
+It is within the area of the Wiltshire Council unitary authority, which performs the major local-government functions, and the Aldbourne and Ramsbury electoral ward, which includes the adjacent parishes of Baydon, Froxfield and Ramsbury.
 The 2011 Census gave a ward population of 5,231.
+For Westminster elections, the parish is in the East Wiltshire constituency.